SpringsWatch: Lower Ichetucknee River

 This group is currently accepting volunteers for the “wet” sessions only.

-You must have your own watercraft to participate in the wet and dry sessions for this SpringsWatch group.
+You must have your own kayak, canoe, or paddleboard to participate in the wet or dry sessions for this SpringsWatch group.

 Volunteers with the Florida SpringsWatch program conduct monthly sampling along the Lower Ichetucknee River.
-Our Ichetucknee “Dry” group currently collects data for the following parameters: temperature, dissolved oxygen, specific conductance, vertical light attenuation, and submerged aquatic vegetation surveys.
-This group also collects water samples for the Florida LakeWatch program as part of University of Florida’s IFAS Extension Florida LakeWatch program.
+Our Ichetucknee “dry” group currently collects data on water temperature, dissolved oxygen, specific conductance, vertical light attenuation, and aquatic vegetation.
+This group also collects water samples for the Florida LakeWatch program administered by the University of Florida’s IFAS Extension.

 Springswatch volunteer application form

 *Groups with a wait list are at capacity and currently not accepting new volunteers.
 If you wish to select one of these groups, we suggest applying for an additional group with no wait list to ensure you are able to participate in sampling as soon as possible.
 Apply for as many as you like!

 The Florida Springs Institute’s SpringsWatch programs are possible due to generous support from the Fish & Wildlife Foundation of Florida.
 Ichetucknee SpringWatch also receives generous support from Ichetucknee Alliance.
 Thank you!